openownership/openownership.beta/_visualisation/core/unknowns.md

   * X is a number, 0 or greater
   * Y is the type of Party, written in the plural

+### Stacking Unknowns

+Nodes for Unknown Parties can be [stacked](/visualisation/core/stacks) following the same rules as for known Parties.

+* If a Stack contains only unknown Parties, include the status "Unknown" in the Stack Label, e.g. "3 Unknown Entities".
+  * If you are including an Unknown Number Node in the Stack, the Stack Label must also include "or more".
+For instance, an "Unknown Person" stacked together with "2 or more Unknown Parties" gives a Stack labelled with "3 or more Unknown Parties".
+* If a Stack contains both both known and unknown types of Parties:
+  * Consider the Labels for just the known Parties and the unknown Parties separately.
+  * The Label for the Stack is the combination of the two, joined with a "+", e.g. "2 Persons + 3 Unknown Organisations".

 ## Obscured Interests